SBDWolf/Castlevania-Master-Practice-Hack/README.md

   - The Intro Screen and the Credits have been made skippable by holding Start.

 ## Repository structure
 To be written!
-If you'd like to contribute, I am open to it, but perhaps reach out to me first so we can talk some details out (preferably on Discord at SBDWolf#3244).
+If you'd like to contribute, I am open to it, but perhaps reach out to me first so we can talk some details out (preferably on Discord at sbdwolf).

 ## Credits
 **SBDWolf**: Main author of this suite of practice tools.